 If the words on the screen or title list are too small, you can try to increase their size by expanding the browser to fill the entire screen, or you can change your screen resolution.
 (Refer to Windows Help for directions on changing your screen resolution.)

 This online training course is audio narrated.
-A print version is available in the Supplemental Material section at the bottom of this page.
 Please note that the print version does not include interactive exercises, quizzes, or the final assessment.
 To receive a print version of the quizzes in this module, or if you have any difficulties, please contact firstname.lastname@example.org.